WORKSHOP 03 · APRIL 25, 2026

 Contextualize

-Brainstorm: IoT in Your Subject
+Brainstorm: Two-Node Scenarios in Your Subject

 In the shared doc:

-- Star your favorite from someone else
+- Star a favorite from someone else

 → Open Shared Doc